andrealommen/PHY309/assignments/hw8.md

 all the formalism we developed for solving Laplace's equation using separation of variables.)

 3. A thin disk of iron of radius R and thickness $$t << R$$ is magnetized in the direction parallel to the axis, $$M = M_0\hat{z}$$ .
 Calculate H and B on the axis both inside and outside the iron.
-(I suggest you find the bound current and then call me over and let's talk about it and your next steps.)
+(I suggest you find the bound current using K = M cross r-hat and then call me over and let's talk about it and your next steps.)

 4. A spherical permanent magnet has a uniform polarization M .
 Choose M to be along the z axis.
 Calculate B everywhere.